Jump to Content

 High availability requirements

-High availability is perhaps the most significant aspect when choosing between regional and zonal GKE clusters.
+High availability is the most significant aspect when choosing between regional and zonal GKE clusters.

-Regional clusters are designed for maximum uptime, regional clusters spread their control plane across multiple zones.
+Regional clusters are designed for maximum uptime, as regional clusters spread their control plane across multiple zones, and worker nodes, by default, run in multiple zones.
 If one zone becomes unavailable, other zones ensure your control plane remains operational, minimizing service disruptions.

 High availability is often mission-critical.
 Regional clusters are the preferred choice for production workloads where downtime is unacceptable.